-In anticipation of her upcoming feast day, once again I have studied this famous image of Donatello’s sculpted study of human agony.
+Due to her recent feast day, once again I have studied this famous image of Donatello’s sculpted study of human agony.
 And find that my sense of misconception is more powerful as I do so.
 There is something fundamentally flawed with Donatello’s depiction of the woman who the Church calls, The Apostle’s Apostle.

 Yes, of course, but let’s consider what we are told about the Magdalene:

 If I had never read , Mary, Called Magdalene , by historical fiction writer Elizabeth George, perhaps I would not have such certainty about how she would have looked.
 Or even have formed an opinion about whether Donatello’s tortured visage or Jonathan Weber’s magnificently conceived Mary Magdalene better portrays one of the more perplexing persons in the Bible.

 Norwegian artist Weber writes this about his painting: